hartwigmedical/actin/README.md

 More details on the following sub-modules are available from the links below:
  - [ACTIN-Clinical](actin-clinical): A datamodel along with loading procedures describing the clinical data collected for each patient.
- - [ACTIN-Treatment](actin-treatment) -> An algo to generate a database of all standard-of-care and experimental treatments available to patients at any point in time.
+ - [ACTIN-Treatment](actin-treatment): An algo to generate a database of all standard-of-care and experimental treatments available to patients at any point in time.
- - [ACTIN-Algo](actin-algo) -> The algo matching all data from a patient to all available treatment options and generating a report.
+ - [ACTIN-Algo](actin-algo): The algo matching all data from a patient to all available treatment options and generating a report.